Alexyuda/action-recognition-video-audio/README.md

 https://github.com/piergiaj/pytorch-i3d
 https://github.com/keunhong/pytorch-soundnet

+In this project three action classification nets are trained on UCF-101: I3D , I3D features concatenated to soundnet features and a novel network that fuses I3D and Soundnet features using attention.

 ### Installation
 1. Download soundnet from https://github.com/keunhong/pytorch-soundnet and rename to soundnet.
 2. Download i3d from https://github.com/piergiaj/pytorch-i3d and rename to i3d.